email4prasanth/Security_Backup/CloudFormation.md

 When creating CloudFormation templates, use parameter validation to ensure that only valid values are used for stack parameters.
 This minimizes the risk of mistakes.
 - In your CloudFormation template, define parameters with constraints such as `AllowedValues`, `AllowedPattern`, or `MinLength/MaxLength`.

-## 5. Enable CloudTrail Logging for CloudFormation
-Enabling AWS CloudTrail logging for CloudFormation allows you to capture all CloudFormation API calls for auditing purposes.
+## 5. Monitor with AWS Config Rules
+Use **AWS Config** to monitor compliance with security best practices for resources created by CloudFormation.
+AWS Config can automatically check whether CloudFormation-managed resources follow your security and configuration policies.

-- Go to the **CloudTrail Console**.
+- Go to **AWS Config** in the AWS Console.
-- Ensure CloudTrail is enabled and logging for CloudFormation API actions.
-- In the CloudTrail settings, ensure logs are being delivered to an S3 bucket and are retained for the desired amount of time.
-- You can also integrate CloudTrail with **Amazon CloudWatch** for real-time monitoring of CloudFormation events.
+- Create AWS Config rules that enforce compliance for resources like EC2, RDS, S3, etc., based on CloudFormation templates.
 ## 6. Enable Encryption for Resources Managed by CloudFormation
 Ensure that the resources created or managed by CloudFormation are encrypted, such as: